Yasirkhana/JAVA-SCRIPT_PRACTICE/README.md

 # JAVA-SCRIPT_PRACTICE
  This is my javascript practice.
+It conatines small js challenges that helped me alot in improving my js skills.